 Long putts 20ft. - 35ft.

 You can choose any distance for each of the 30 putts.
-However, you must vary each practice period and each session in terms of execution order and distance of the putt.
+However, you must vary each practice period and session regarding execution order and distance of the putt.

 After 4 weeks of deliberate and structured practice follow the set-up for the baseline test (i.e., 8 x putts from 8ft.) and compare your results.